umanit/umanit-ionic-view/README.md

 - Adding the option `cached="false"` to your `ionic-view` directive and the whole view will not be cached.
 - Using [Ionic view events](http://blog.ionic.io/navigating-the-changes/) to call your function

 With the last method, one problem : what happens if you have one controller for multiple views ?
-Using something like `ng-init` could solve this problem !
 So **here we are** !

 ## How to use